If you’re going to bake just ONE THING this month (or this week, or today – choose your preferred frequency)…

 And here’s your other “must have” – a doughnut pan.
 Preferably two.

 Trust me, I resisted buying a pair of these for quite a long time.

 “Do I REALLY need another special-use pan?”

 Well, “need” and “want” are two very different things, as we all know.
 But do I love these pans?

 Yes, I do.
 I use them all the time.
 My husband volunteers with a trail crew at our local nature center, and “the guys” are very appreciative of homemade doughnuts.

 Me?
 I’m REALLY appreciative of moist, tender cake doughnuts that are baked, not deep-fried.
 They’re as fast and easy to make as… well, let’s just call them a piece of cake.

-And wait’ll you see the apple-cinnamon baked doughnuts filled with butterscotch swirl ice cream and drizzled with caramel sauce I’ll be blogging about in a few months… I’ve done banana doughnuts, strawberry doughnuts, plain & simple baked doughnuts with cider glaze – your imagination will take you in all kinds of directions with this recipe – and pan.
+And check out ice cream-filled dessert doughnuts I’ve been making lately.
+I’ve done banana doughnuts, strawberry doughnuts, plain & simple baked doughnuts with cider glaze – your imagination will take you in all kinds of directions with this recipe – and pan.